RC Airplane World flight school

 Above: don't take off too early, or climb out too steeply.

-The length of the take off run will vary from plane to plane, but generally speaking most rc airplanes take off in a short distance; just a few metres for many.
+The length of the take off run will vary from plane to plane, but generally speaking most rc airplanes take off in a short distance; perhaps less than 10 meters (30') for many RTF foamies.
 If you want a more scale-like take off with a longer ground run, use very little elevator and let the plane take off naturally.

 Once the plane is airborne, maintain full power and continue a smooth climb out (not too steep), and commence a turn before the plane gets too far away.